mrakgr/Trading-Journal/journal_2025.md

 6:20pm. ![MP](images/image-1158.png)

 I don't like selling out here.
-Let me buyin for 10% of my position.
+Let me buyin back for 10% of my position.

 Today is a good refresher just how much of a beast the market is.
 It gives and it takes away.